Mario Sereni

-Piero Cappuccilli, yet his many recordings reveal a singer and musician of considerable distinction, with a handsome voice, a solid technique, and a fine sense of style.
+Piero Cappuccilli, yet his many recordings show considerable distinction with his voice, technique, and style compared to others.

 Sereni sang Germont in two famous performances of La traviata.
 The first, with Maria Callas and Alfredo Kraus in 1958, became known as the "Lisbon Traviata".
 The second, from La Scala in 1964, with Anna Moffo and Renato Cioni, became known as the "Karajan Traviata".

 Mario Sereni retired in 1986.
 He died in Perugia in 2015.